 Whitehaven Beach is 98% pure white silica sand, with crystal clear water and tropical sun, be sure to bring your camera for some amazing photos!

-Then a thrilling ride to the north end of Hook Island or Hayman Island, the best location decided on the day, and meet up with our dive team for an optional scuba dive.
-Dives must be pre booked in a package, and regardless if this is your first time or you are a pro, you will be amazed at the coral gardens waiting for you under the water.
-If you are not keen on a scuba dive, we will provide transfers to the nearest beach, and you can go for a snorkel at your leisure or simply top up the tan.
+Then a thrilling ride to the north end of Hook Island or Border Island, the best location decided on the day, for Snorkelling and marine life viewing.
+We will provide transfers to the nearest beach, and you can go for a snorkel at your leisure or simply top up the tan.
 For guests snorkelling, our small tender will be available to assist guests and ensure everyone is safe and having a great time.

 Whitsunday Bullets itinerary will vary based on the tide and prevailing weather conditions.
-We plan the daily itinerary around the high tides at Tongue Bay for ease of access for guests to the Hill Inlet Lookout walk.
-So some days the itinerary is reversed, starting in the morning at the north end of the Whitsundays and then heading to Whitehaven Beach in the afternoon.
-If the weather changes and strong winds come in the Captain may change the itinerary for the safety and well being of guests, crew and the vessel.
+We plan the daily itinerary around the high tides at Tongue Bay for ease of access for guests to the Hill Inlet Lookout walk and also considering the best snorkelling location based on the winds and likely visibility.
+Some days the itinerary is reversed, starting in the morning at the north end of the Whitsundays and then heading to Whitehaven Beach in the afternoon.
+If the weather changes and strong winds come in the Captain may change the itinerary for the safety and well being of guests, crew and the vessel during the day.